TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-stream.rst

    .. coroutinemethod:: readuntil(separator=b'\\n')

-      Read data from the stream until *separator* is found.
+      Read data kutoka the stream until *separator* is found.

-      On success, the data and separator will be removed from the internal buffer (consumed).
+      On success, the data and separator will be removed kutoka the internal buffer (consumed).
 Returned data will include the separator at the end.